Super-Protocol/docs/docs/developers/marketplace_GUI/first-steps.md

 <br/>
 <br/>

-You can rename this account into _Super Protocol Testnet_ or anything you like to quickly find it next time, especially if you have several other wallets in your Metamask.
+You can rename this account into _Super Protocol Testnet_ or anything you like to quickly find it next time, especially if you have several other wallets in your MetaMask.

 :::caution Do not use this account outside of Testnet!